einkaaf/prss/README.md

 # Rss API Integration

-This project focuses on web scraping and crawling news articles from various Iranian news websites.
+This project focuses on web scraping and crawling news articles from various Iranian news websites with builtin caching.
 It utilizes Golang for efficient web crawling and JSON data generation.
 The primary goal is to provide a tool that gathers up-to-date news content and sends it in a structured JSON format to individuals or systems that require this information.

 | Category | Web Link | Reading Type |
 |  :---:  |     :---:      |          :---: |